hartwigmedical/hmftools/cider/README.md

 - Downsampling may cause bias between locus.
 - Support AIRR format output.
 - BLASTN annotation would ideally point to IMGT instead of the 38 reference genome as there is a more complete set of alleles / alts
+- BLASTN annotation for D gene requires more lenient BLAST parameters.

 ## Performance Characteristics
 These are indicative performance characteristics on a 12 core machines running with 4 threads.